If you are a woman wondering how to get rid of saddlebags on your thighs, you’re not alone.

 *Anyone with ankle, knee or hip problems should proceed with caution and use a low step.
 If in doubt, give the following exercise a miss.

 1) Stand with your left side next to a long side of your step, your body facing towards one of its short ends.
 Making fists with your hands, hold them in front of your shoulders.

-2) Lift your right foot, crossing it over the front of your left foot, placing it on top of the step, to the right.
-Keeping your hips squared, press up with your left leg as you swing your left foot up to the bench, placing it beside your right foot.
+2) Lift your right foot, cross it over the front of your left foot, and place it on the right side of the step.
+Keeping your hips squared, press up with your left leg as you swing your left foot up to the bench and place it beside your right foot.